apache/cordova-new-committer-and-pmc/README.md

 or **[manually]**( https://www.apache.org/dev/pmc.html#SVNaccess).

-## 6. Once 72 hours has elapsed from the board@ notice, add the committer to the PMC committee-info.txt file and LDAP (any PMC Chair)
+## 6. Once 72 hours has elapsed from the board@ notice, add the committer to the PMC committee-info.txt file and LDAP (PMC Chair only)

 **Automatically:**
 Use [Whimsy](https://whimsy.apache.org/roster/committee/cordova):